sdsc-ordes/quitsh/README.md

 # A simple annotation (not used internally) what main language this component uses.
 language: go

+# The `.general` object is not parsed by `quitsh` and
+# allows arbitrary values mainly used for YAML anchors.
+.general:
+  value: &val 60

 targets:
   # A target called `test` with two steps.
   my-test: